superbunny38/Pytorch-Implementation-of-Fast-Multiple-Landmark-Localisation-Using-a-Patch-based-Iterative-Network/README.md

 **Note:**
 1. Unlike the original paper, this implementation jointly trains autoencoder with PIN.
 Therefore, the autoencoder is used instead of the shape model.
 (The compression of landmarks representation is only enabled if the number of landmarks exceeds 3.)
 2. I have referred to the codes from [the original repository](https://github.com/yuanwei1989/landmark-detection), so there are a lot of codes in common.
-I just made the code in Pytorch & runnable with the latest version of libraries needed.
+I just made the code in Pytorch & runnable with the latest version of libraries needed.<br>
 (+3.
 Could be minor errors :upside_down_face: :sweat_smile:)

 - To-dos: